Middle East Council of Churches (MECC)

 |In their own words

-|In their own words||“To deepen the spiritual fellowship among the churches of the Middle East, and to unite them in word and deed as they strive to achieve the unity of the churches and bear a living evangelical witness to spread the gospel of salvation and reconciliation through the Lord Jesus Christ, love, peace and justice throughout the region and among the people inhabiting it.”
+|“To deepen the spiritual fellowship among the churches of the Middle East, and to unite them in word and deed as they strive to achieve the unity of the churches and bear a living evangelical witness to spread the gospel of salvation and reconciliation through the Lord Jesus Christ, love, peace and justice throughout the region and among the people inhabiting it.”

-- Middle East Council of Churches (MECC) maintains a local branch called the Department of Service to the Palestinian Refugees (DSPR).
+- Middle East Council of Churches (MECC) maintains a local branch called the Department of Service to Palestinian Refugees (DSPR).
 The DSPR divides further, with the Near Eastern Council of Churches International Christian Committee (NECC-ICC) dispensing aid to Jerusalem and the West Bank, and the Near East Council of Churches Committee for Refugee Work (NECCCRW) focusing on Gaza.
 Each sub-organization publishes its own annual and financial reports.
 See below for detailed funding information.

-- According to its 2016 financial report, NECCCRW-Gaza had total revenue of $1.8 million and expenses of $1.7 million.
+- According to its 2020 financial report, NECCCRW-Gaza had total revenue of $1.8 million and expenses of $1.8 million.
 NECC-Gaza receives grants through two channels: “Grants through DSPR” from groups including DanChurchAid and Embrace the Middle East; and “Direct Grants” from donors including UNICEF, Save the Children International, Caritas France, Mennonite Central Committee, and Amos Trust.

 - The DSPR claims to work to “promote the socio-economic development and just rights of Palestinian refugees and communities in the Middle East.”

 - The Near East Council of Churches Committee for Refugee Work (NECCCRW) was formed to “assist Palestinians who took refuge in the Gaza Strip following the establishment of Israel in 1948.”